Mikaela/gist/matrix/m.room.power_levels/README.md

 - `m.room.power_levels` is set to `50` so moderators can raise others to moderators for example matrix-appservice-irc, which I would then give PL51 for ops syncing.
   On matrix side immune mods, could be PL52.
+- `m.room.server_acl` is set to `99` so moderation bots can function and do mostly everything while admins still have power over them.
-- invite commonly defaults to `50`, but I haven't seen abuse through it
+- invite commonly defaults to `50`, but I haven't seen abuse through it.
+However as it changes state by introducing membership event, it goes to the minimum power of 13.
 - PL25, half-moderator is introduced (inspired from Ergo/IRC halfop), with powers to: change room topic, pinned messages, remove messages and kick users (but not ban).
   - Maybe this could be used e.g. in an association where a secretary/someone